tldr-pages/tldr/pages/linux/wajig.md

 `wajig daily-upgrade`

-- Display installed sizes of installed packages:
+- Display the sizes of installed packages:

 `wajig sizes`